Since its formation in 1902, all the Choir’s musical directors have probably been born in Wales and many were fluent Welsh speakers.

 Dr. Haydn James (1979 – 2010)

 With the Choir growing and achieving prestigious engagements, the Trustees were concerned that if something happened to the MD, there was nobody available to conduct the full concert repertoire at short notice.
 They decided to seek and recruit a chorister to the Choir that had conducting experience, and would be able to fulfil this role and, after an initial period, would be appointed the Choir’s deputy conductor.
-Haydn held such a position in another choir and had recently been ‘turned down’ for the MD post when it became vacant.
+Haydn held such a position in another choir, and conducted them to success at the Llangollen International Eisteddfod, in 1971.
 He joined the LWMVC in early 1979 as a second tenor.
 He was auditioned, along with three others, and elected the Choir’s MD.
 1998-99 saw the building of the Millennium stadium in Cardiff, and Wales played their ‘home’ rugby internationals at Wembley, and the Choir was invited to ‘provide a Welsh atmosphere’ at the Stadium for all the matches.
-Haydn as the Choir’s MD conducted the throng, and due to its success the Welsh Rugby Union appointed him as WRU MD, and since then choirs sing before all its matches.
+Haydn as the Choir’s MD conducted the throng, and in due course the Welsh Rugby Union appointed him as WRU MD, and has conducted such occasions for 20 years.
 Haydn was musical director of nine of the London Welsh Festivals of Male Voice Choirs at the Royal Albert Hall.

 In 2009 the Choir’s Constitution was re-written and one of the numerous changes made affected the appointment of the Musical Director.
 Previously the post was elected annually at the AGM.
 The revised position meant that the post would be a advertised in the national press and after auditions, a four-year appointment would be made, with the Trustees having power to extend the position for a further two years.
 At the end of 4/6 years the incumbent could re-audition for the position, and in 2010 Haydn chose not to do so.